-Dr. Marcie Wood is a Senior Scientist with ToxStrategies, Inc., located in Houston, Texas.
+Dr. Marcie Wood is an Associate Director of ToxStrategies’ Biopharmaceutical/Pharmaceutical/Medical Device Practice, and is located in Houston, Texas.
 She is a toxicologist with more than 12 years of experience in drug discovery and development, including 7 years at the U.S. Food and Drug Administration.
 She has nonclinical experience with biologic, biosimilar, and small-molecule products for a wide variety of pulmonary, allergy, rheumatology, oncology, and ophthalmology indications, as well as multiple routes of administration (e.g., inhalation, oral, intravenous, subcutaneous, intra-articular, intranasal, and dermal).

 In the Center for Drug Evaluation and Research (CDER) at FDA, Dr. Wood served as both pharmacology/ toxicology supervisor and reviewer in the Division of Pulmonary, Allergy, and Rheumatology Products (DPARP).
 As a supervisor, she was responsible for providing leadership and guidance to the Division’s team of pharmacology/ toxicology reviewers with respect to the evaluation of nonclinical data submitted in pre-Investigational New Drug Applications (INDs), INDs, and New Drug Applications (NDAs)/Biologics License Applications (BLAs), ensuring that the regulatory recommendations of the team were scientifically sound and in line with applicable guidance documents.
 More recently, Dr. Wood was responsible for implementing Pregnancy and Lactation Labeling Rule (PLLR) changes in approved product labels.
 She also evaluated and presented recommendations on challenging scientific and regulatory issues to CDER senior management, including nonclinical hold deficiencies, complete responses to clinical holds, and other issues with the potential to influence clinical development; represented the Division’s nonclinical expertise at internal, industry, and Advisory Committee (AC) meetings; and provided recommendations to the Executive Carcinogenicity Assessment Committee (ECAC) on dose selection for rodent carcinogenicity studies and carcinogenicity study outcomes.
 Through attendance at Pharmacology and Toxicology Coordinating Committee (PTCC) meetings and interactions with other review divisions within CDER.